If you want to know how to write a blog post that readers will find and read, make a plan.

 What you need to find is a long tail keyword that is less competitive and is more clearly targeted.
 Perhaps, shoes for growing feet, or how to save money on kids shoes.

 Ranking for single word keywords is impossible.
-But for a short phrase or long tail keyword, it is much easier to rank high and to get a lot of organic traffic.
+But for a short phrase or long tail keyword, it is much easier to rank high and to get a lot of organic traffic to your article web page.

 You can research using Google and look at the number of results there are for your keyword ideas.
 The less the better because it will be more narrowly targeted.

 Once you have decided on your keyword, look at the top ten pages in your Google search.